Pilates Anatomy for enthusiasts & teacher training programmes

 Engrams also set a neuromuscular patterns in our brain so certain movements become habitual.
 These habits may not affect us for years, but problems will occur when we change a habit and attempt a different movement.

 Our pattern of movement then becomes our safety zone, even if we know we move in an ungainly way.
 Varying a set pattern however natural the set pattern causes confusion both physically and mentally.
-For a new pattern to become habit takes far longer than we might anticipate, many people assume that when pain occurs it can be fixed immediately and permanantly.
+For a new pattern to become habit takes far longer than we might anticipate, many people assume that when pain occurs it can be fixed immediately and permanently.
 The directions of the forces that are placed on our joints are also a determining factor in the result.

 To understand the Joseph Pilates method we first need to learn the principles behind the technique. being coherent of the essentials is akin to drive a car without an engine.
 You may cruise down the hills but driving becomes extremely hard work when you reach uphills.